On this page:

 I used the sink to wash the necessaries, got changed and hurried back through the sheep field, trying to avoid the sheep poo that I could only really notice now that the sheep were all huddled in the corner.

-Colin wasn’t so wussy, and he went and had a shower – devoid of cockroaches by that time.
+Colin wasn’t so wussy, and he went and had a shower – devoid of earwigs by that time.

 A solitary walker looked fruitlessly in the honesty box shed before moving on; later, two of our previous fellow campers passed by on their way to Blea Tarn.